hey-tae/resilientCoders/week5/toDoList/blocks.md

 maybe createElement for the li and then .innerHTML for the input? unsure if that would make the checkbox able to work with another function since its not a variable

 .remove is working on first click but unable to add list items unless page is refreshed

+added event listener to li but its not working